Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

+\hypertarget{ref:Alchemical} {\paragraph{Alchemical transformation}} Non-physical parameters are characterized as ``alchemical'', and describe transition between Hamiltonians representing different molecular systems.
+Typically the change consists in either transforming a molecule into another one, or decoupling a molecule from its environment.
+Alchemical transformations are often used to estimate free energies of binding or solvation, as they create a continuous pathway of intermediate ensembles between two end states of physical interest.

-\hypertarget{ref:FES} {\paragraph{Free energy profile / surface / landscape}} While free energy can be expressed as the logarithm of a partition function, a free energy surface (FES) is the logarithm of a \textit{partially integrated partition function}.
+\hypertarget{ref:FES} {\paragraph{Free energy profile / landscape / surface (FES)}} While \hyperlink{ref:FE} {free energy} can be expressed as the logarithm of a partition function, a free energy surface (FES) is the logarithm of a \textit{partially integrated partition function}.
 Given a chosen set of collective variables $\vz = \xi(\vx)$, this partially integrated partition function is, up to a normalization factor, the marginal probability density $\rho(\vz)$, and is obtained by integrating the Boltzmann density over all variables except $\vz$ (at constant $\vz$):